 The Mental Health Professional Needs To Determine Your Dog Helps Alleviate Symptoms Of Your Disability

-Next, your dog needs to in some way alleviate symptoms of your mental health disability.
+Next, your dog needs to in some way alleviate symptoms of your mental or emotional health disability.
 This can include helping you get outside, which relaxes you and eases your anxiety or gets you through depressive symptoms by getting you to focus on something else other than your thought patterns.

-What's pretty incredible is dogs are literally built to help humans thrive, and the impact they have on mental health and well-being is remarkable.
+What's pretty incredible is dogs are literally built to help humans thrive, and the impact they have on mental well-being is remarkable.
 Talk to any pet owner, and they'll tell you how their emotional support dog or cat has radically improved their life or well-being in some way.

 As a result, if you're considering an emotional support animal, it makes sense to think about all of the different ways your animal helps you thrive.